mobihack/aurora-comments/README.md

 Some Frequently Asked Questions and their answers.

 ### How can I use this with Jekyll or any static?
 The goal of Aurora is only to provide endpoints to easily allow comments in a static website.
 The client side of the code could change according to their own use.
 So it is upto their own self to create the client side script.
-Please check [Example](./tree/master/docs/_include/comments.html) to see a simple implementation using `XMLHttpRequest` and DOM Manipulation.
+Please check [Example](./docs/_include/comments.html) to see a simple implementation using `XMLHttpRequest` and DOM Manipulation.

 ### Do you have plans for a standard client library?
 Yes, I do have.
 But an ETA is not available.

+### Can I disable catcha?
+Captcha can be disabled but it is not recommended.
+An exposed endpoint can lead to token abuse.

+### Why is a site name used instead of sending the repo name directly?
+Using a site name helps to avoid showing the repository name if it is private.

 ### Why `now.sh`?
 `now.sh` is an easy to deploy tool with a free plan that can easily handle our workload.

 ## Contributing

-You're more than welcome to contribute to the project :heart:
+You are more than welcome to contribute to the project.

 To contribute:

 1. Fork the repo.
 2. Create your feature branch (`git checkout -b feature/fooBar`)
-3. Use [Development Server](#development-setup) to check changes.
+3. Use Development Server to check changes.
 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new pull request.

-Thank you!

 ## License